cozy/cozy-ui/react/Popup/Readme.md

-A simple Popup which provides handlers for a few events.
+A simple Popup which provides handlers for a few events

 ### Simple use case